glitter-glue-drinker/glitter-glue-drinker/README.md

 ## hello !!
-ossd system, please be patient at times please iwc if we dont know you/havent interacted with you before, we have bad social anxiety feel free to cuddle/hide at any time unless stated otherwise
+ossd system, please be patient at times. please iwc if we dont know you/havent interacted with you before, we have bad social anxiety. feel free to cuddle/hide at any time unless stated otherwise

-main interests include siv, danganronpa, and limbus rn
+main interests include siv, danganronpa, and limbus

 - bird/bug hyperfixations
 - specifically preying mantises and bearded vultures